shinokada/macgnu/README.md

 Macgnu is a [linuxify](https://github.com/fabiomaia/linuxify) alternative.

-If you want to linuxify your macOS core command, but you may not want to install `libressl, file-formula, git, openssh, perl, python, rsync, unzip, vim` because you already installed them.
+If you want to linuxify your macOS core commands, but you may not want to install `libressl, file-formula, git, openssh, perl, python, rsync, unzip, vim` because you have already installed them.
 Then this is for you.

 The macgnu is built on [linuxify](https://github.com/fabiomaia/linuxify):